gscano/buffer_handle/README.md

 };
 ```

-### Large buffers
+##### Large buffers

 Sometimes, the longest value that could be written to a buffer is much larger than the actual average length.
-In order to avoid padding a large memory region every time **reset** is called, some functions take `previous_length` as an additional argument.
+In order to avoid padding a large memory region every time **reset** is called, some functions take `previous_length` as an additional argument passed by reference.
 This extra argument is used to keep track of the length of the written data after a call.
 It will then be reused by the next invocation to limit the portion touched by a **reset**.
+This behavior can also be triggered by two consecutive **write**s depending on the size of each content (see [padding](#pad) functions).
 Similarly, some functors have a template parameter `bool IsLong` which can be set to `true` to indicate that the buffer to handle will be large.
-The `previous_length` will then be added to the functor and its management will be transparent for the caller.
-This behavior can also be triggered by two consecutive **write**s depending on the size of each content (see [padding](#pad) functions).
+The `previous_length` will then be a data member of the functor and its management will be transparent for the caller.

 ## Example